cobwebos/docs/articles/media-services/media-services-implement-failover.md

 		        CopyBlobsFromDifferentStorage(containerName, targetContainerName, StorageNameSource, StorageKeySource, StorageNameTarget, StorageKeyTarget);

-		        // 6.Use the CreateFileInfos Media Services REST API to automatically generate all the IAssetFile's for the target asset.
+		        // 6.Use the CreateFileInfos Media Services REST API to automatically generate all the IAssetFile’s for the target asset.
 		        //      This API call is not supported in the current Media Services SDK for .NET.
 		        CreateFileInfosForAssetWithRest(_contextTarget, targetAsset, MediaServicesAccountNameTarget, MediaServicesAccountKeyTarget);